Coping With Hypnagogic Hallucinations: Tips for a Peaceful Sleep

 ● Extreme sleep deprivation: Even without narcolepsy, severe lack of sleep can trigger hallucinations at sleep onset, as the brain attempts to catch up on REM cycles.

-At Koala Center For Sleep & TMJ Disorders evaluates the frequency, intensity, and context of hallucinations to determine whether they are related to a sleep disorder or simply a consequence of insufficient rest.
+The Koala Center For Sleep & TMJ Disorders evaluates the frequency, intensity, and context of hallucinations to determine whether they are related to a sleep disorder or simply a consequence of insufficient rest.
 Accurate diagnosis is essential for choosing the correct intervention and restoring normal sleep patterns.

 Stress and anxiety can significantly increase the occurrence of hypnagogic hallucinations.
 High cortisol levels and hyperarousal prevent the brain from fully relaxing, which can cause: